 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Hypertensive disorders in pregnancy are a major cause of maternal, fetal, and neonatal morbidity and mortality in both developing and developed countries.
+Hypertensive disorders in pregnancy are a major cause of maternal, fetal and neonatal morbidity and mortality, both in developing and developed countries.
 Hypertension is the most common medical problem in pregnancy, complicating up to 15% of pregnancies and accounting for about a quarter of all antenatal admissions in the UK.

 Women with hypertension in pregnancy have a higher risk of complications such as:

 - Abruptio placentae.

 - Gestational hypertension - pregnancy-induced hypertension which develops after 20 weeks of gestation and may be either transient hypertension of pregnancy or chronic hypertension not identified until the latter half of pregnancy:

 - Pre-eclampsia: pregnancy-induced hypertension plus proteinuria and/or oedema or both.